French utility EDF says Flamanville will be delayed for at least three years

 EDF’s first-half core earnings rose 3.5% to 8.35 billion euros ($9.30 billion), with revenues up 4.3% to 36.46 billion.

-The company also confirmed its 2019 earnings guidance for core earnings before interest, tax, depreciation and amortization (EBITDA) of 16-16.7 billion euros.
+The company also confirmed its 2019 earnings guidance for core earnings before interest, tax, depreciation and amortisation (EBITDA) of 16-16.7 billion euros.